Omoshola Owolabi

 That background shapes everything.
 When I write about algorithmic bias in credit scoring, I am not writing abstractly.
 I have seen what it means for communities where the formal financial system has historically not worked for them.
 The governance questions are personal before they are professional.

-I review research, judge hackathons and statistics competitions, mentor practitioners earlier in their careers, and have submitted technical commentary to federal AI policy processes — because the people who build these systems should be in the room where they get governed, not watching from outside.
+I review research, judge hackathons and statistics competitions, mentor practitioners earlier in their careers, and have submitted technical commentary to federal AI policy processes.
+The people who build these systems should be in the room where they get governed, not watching from outside.

 Outside the work I think seriously about African knowledge systems and what they have to teach us about computation and intelligence.
 The connection between Ifa divination's binary structure and the mathematical foundations of computing is not a metaphor.
 It is history that most people in this field have simply never encountered.